Welfare FAQ

 • Anxiety UK

 It may also be useful to maintain social connections during your time at Mont Rose College.
 You may also wish to practice Mindfulness.
-The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercise, or anything that may make you feel better about yourself.
+The Welfare Service understands it is not for everyone, but if you are interested, it involves things like taking a walk, meditation, watching a movie, listening to music, having a bath, getting enough sleep, exercising or anything that may make you feel better about yourself.

 • What if I become Homeless?